Rose Cottage Cave: Malan

-In the 1940s, Malan began excavations of Rose Cottage Cave.
+In the 1940s, Malan began excavations at Rose Cottage Cave.
 He explored a vast extent of the cave and excavated in 3 in spits.
-Depending on the order and relative position of strata, and the homogeneity of the natural sediment, some spits measured to depths of 6 to 9 in.
-Unfortunately, the spits distorted cultural sequence boundaries and thus complicated the correlation of collections and various excavations.
-Malan excavated a sizable expanse of the upper levels of the site, however only five squares (measured in yards) deep into the MSA layers.
+Depending on the order and relative position of strata and the homogeneity of the natural sediment, some spits measured to depths of 6 to 9 in.
+Unfortunately, the spits distorted cultural sequence boundaries and thus complicated the correlation between collections and various excavations.
+Malan excavated a sizable expanse of the upper levels of the site, but only five squares (measured in yards) deep into the MSA layers.

 During his excavations, Malan collected MSA ochre from Rose Cottage, but only kept pieces he thought significant.
 Malan never analyzed his artifacts, but Wadley and Harper conducted a study of the recovered lithics more than 40 years later and observed intermittent occurrences of lithic chunks and chips.
-These erratic frequencies possibly occurred because Malan did not methodically keep all artifacts.
+These erratic frequencies may have occurred because Malan did not methodically store all artifacts.
 The frequent appearance of ochre pieces in Malan's collection, specifically small fragments with no discernible evidence of use detrition, is also likely the effect of his irregular collection practices.
 Malans' ochre collection included 84 definite and 25 potential pieces of ochre.
 The oldest layers contained the highest percentage of ochre pieces, while the post-Howiesons Poort layers contained the lowest ratio.
-Detailed examination of scored ochre collected from the oldest MSA layers suggests unpractical scoring, but instead possible engravings.
+A detailed examination of scored ochre collected from the oldest MSA layers suggests unpractical scoring, but instead possible engravings.

 Despite the importance of the cave, Malan ceased his excavations in 1946 and performed no further explorations of the site or the collected materials.
-In 1952, Malan released his publication consisting of preliminary observations.
+In 1952, Malan released a publication consisting of preliminary observations.
 He interpreted the extensive Stone Age sequence as Wilton, Pre-Wilton, MSA, and a three-phase Howiesons Poort.